socialchorus/cumuli/README.md

 Or install it yourself as:

-    $ gem install strawboss
+    $ gem install cumuli

 ## Usage

+### Command line interface for Procfiles

-Strawboss is primarily a command-line interface that can be used via a parent Procfile that can point to other applications, with their own Procfiles.
+Strawboss has a command-line interface that can be used via a parent Procfile.
+This allows procfiles to point to other applications, with their own Procfiles.
 This is what the parent Procfile might look like:

-    rails_app_1: strawboss ../rails_app_1 -p 3000
+    rails_app_1: cumuli ../rails_app_1 -p 3000
-    rails_app_2: strawboss ../rails_app_2 -p 4000
+    rails_app_2: cumuli ../rails_app_2 -p 4000
-    node_app: strawboss ../node_app -p 5000
+    node_app: cumuli ../node_app -p 5000

-Currently, strawboss works via .rvmrc files.
-Ruby version files are not yet implemented, but strawboss will use the rvm environment described in the .rvmrc file.
+Currently, cumuli works via .rvmrc files.
+Ruby version files are not yet implemented, but cumuli will use the rvm environment described in the .rvmrc file.

+### App for intergration testing

+Running a set of applications in tandem is great for sandboxing, but ultimately we need to do integration testing across services and apps.
+Cumuli comes with an application component that can be run in test framework.

+    # Both initialization argument are optional
+    #   first argument: environment
+    #   second argument: whether to try to establish a connection to
+    #     each of the apps with a port before continuing in the thread
+    app = Cumuli::App.new('test', false)

+    app.start # starts all the applications and services in the Procfile

+    app.pid # pid of top level foreman process

+    app.wait_for_app(5000) # wait for app on port 5000
+    # alternately app.wait_for_apps will wait for every app in the
+    # Procfile that has a port
+    #
+    # or just don't pass false into the initializer!

+    app.stop # gracefully kills all the related processes

 ## Contributing